 Celia Huddart is in her happy place when she’s weightlifting.
 But the competitive athlete and college junior knew that making a career of the sport would be tough.
 That was partly thanks to frank discussions with her mom.

 “We own a gym, so we were always really clear with her about the financial reality of both gym ownership and coaching,” says mom Alyssa Royse of Seattle.
 “Although we didn’t dissuade her, we were pretty open that it’s not a safe bet.”

-After considering an exercise science major, Huddart landed on nursing as her major because she loves working with people.
+After considering an exercise science major, Huddart landed on nursing instead because she loves working with people.
 The moment she made her decision, says Royse, “her whole posture changed, and she said, ‘Wow, Mom, I can feel it in my belly.’”
 That gut check was an important step in the decision process.

 However, teens need their parents’ guidance, not their vetoes, says Eric Evans, director of student career development and experiential learning at Ohio’s Lake Erie College.

-It may sound early, but middle school is a good time for parents to start having conversations with students about looking toward lucrative career paths.
-Here’s how to spark some ideas.
+It may sound early, but the teen years are a good time for parents to start having conversations about looking toward profitable career paths.

 Thanks, in part, to pop culture, teens often have fantastical images of careers.
 When Evans worked at University College London a decade ago, he saw that investment banking was a top choice among students, who figured the job came with wealth and power.
 But they got a different view of the industry during a career event.

 “We were meant to visit Lehman Brothers, but Lehman fell as part of the global financial crisis,” Evans says, and the visit was canceled.
 “While this was a truly frightening time, it was a useful moment of learning for the students—to look at careers with clear eyes.”